debops/debops/docs/ansible/roles/debops.cryptsetup/defaults-detailed.rst

   When set to ``True``, the option :ref:`item.manage_filesystem <cryptsetup__devices_manage_filesystem>` is ignored.
-  Refer to debops.sysctl_ for paging and swapping related kernel settings.
+  Refer to :ref:`debops.sysctl` for paging and swapping related kernel settings.
   Defaults to ``False``.

   Refer to the :ref:`example for an encrypted swap partition using a random key